 Ask MeLocation

-This holiday village is located in Anaheim.
-The nearest airport is Santa Ana - John Wayne Interna (SNA).
+This hotel is located in Morgan Hill.
+The nearest airport is San Jose - Municipal (SJC).

 Facilities

-The holiday village has a lift and features 116 rooms.
-A laundry service is among the facilities and amenities available at the complex.
-Wireless internet access is provided in public areas.
+92 rooms await guests at this hotel, which includes a reception desk.
+A laundry service is available to guests.
+Wireless internet access allows guests to stay connected while on holiday.
 Wheelchair-accessible facilities are available.
 Guests arriving by car can park their vehicles in the car park.

 Rooms